 - Tube feeders are a versatile option.
 Fill them with seeds that are small enough to fit through the dispenser holes to attract chickadees, finches, and titmice.

 - Suet feeders hold suet chunks and can be mimicked with an onion bag.
 Your neighborhood woodpeckers will love it!

-If you’re not sure which bird feeder is right for your yard, you can ask your local extension office for tips.
+If you’re unsure which bird feeder is right for your yard, you can ask your local extension office for tips.

-Feeding bread to birds is not only unsafe but results in additional environmental impacts that harm them at large.
+Feeding bread to birds is unsafe and results in additional environmental impacts that harm them at large.
 Luckily, there are options for appropriate bird food, and feeders are available to purchase online; you can even repurpose an onion bag into a suet feeder.

 Keep your local birds safe and healthy by avoiding bread and opting for bird food and feeders.
-You’ll protect your local environment, and you might just pick up bird watching along the way.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You’ll protect your local environment, and you might pick up bird watching along the way.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.